agilemobiledev/gs-accessing-facebook/README.ftl.md

 <#assign project_id="gs-accessing-facebook">
+This guide walks you through creating a simple web application that accesses data from a Facebook user profile, as well as profile data from that user's Facebook friends.

 What you'll build
 -----------------

-This guide walks you through creating a simple web application that accesses data from a Facebook user profile, as well as profile data from that user's Facebook friends.
+You'll learn how to build a simple web application that accesses Facebook data.

 What you'll need
 ----------------